California's largest fire burns homes as blazes scorch West

 California’s largest fire burns homes as blazes scorch WestNew

 INDIAN FALLS, Calif.
 (AP) — California’s largest wildfire merged with a smaller blaze and destroyed homes in remote areas with limited access for firefighters.
-Meanwhile, numerous other fires gained strength and threatened property across the U.S. West.
-The massive Dixie Fire had already leveled a dozen houses and other structures when it tore through the tiny community of Indian Falls after dark Saturday.
-An updated damage estimate was not available Sunday.
+California’s massive Dixie Fire had already leveled a dozen houses and other structures when it tore through the tiny community of Indian Falls after dark Saturday.
+An updated damage estimate was not immediately available.
 That blaze is 21% contained.
 Firefighters also reported progress against the nation’s largest wildfire, the Bootleg Fire in southern Oregon.
-It’s 46% contained.
+It’s 53% contained.
 Fires also burned in Washington, Idaho and Montana.